 As the values of base protocols increase, the incentive to move as much transaction volume off the main chain as possible also increases to avoid high network fees.
 In the book, we follow this logic to its inevitable conclusion where a “fingerprint internet” is created that only stores small fingerprints guaranteeing the honesty of data, rather than replicating full copies of the data many times.
 We also discuss how this might happen through technologies such as sidechains, hashgraphs, and other esoteric terms which we try our best to explain in plain English.

 Our framework has four main pillars we use to evaluate platform level projects.
 These pillars are meant as guideposts for evaluating the high level strategic vision each individual platform has for future development.
+As a general rule, we try to balance a “best math wins” philosophy which gravitates towards projects that are positioned to build the most secure/smart/efficient code, with projects where network effects can compound as participants are properly incentivized and motivated to help spread adoption.

 Ensuring secure transactions is of paramount importance to the longevity of any protocol level project.
 As a distributed ledger functions to replace trusted third party intermediaries with a trusted network, users of the network must believe the protocol will flawlessly execute their transactions 100% of the time.
 This belief must come from the mathematics and logic that governs the network, rather than any individual(s) working on the network.